ElMassimo/capybara-compose/docs/guide/advanced/composition.md

 Every time we call `table`, an instance of `TableTestHelper` is returned.

 ::: tip
-Returned test helpers will preserve the _[assertion state]_ of the current helper.
+Injected test helpers will preserve the _[assertion state]_ of the current helper.
 :::

 We can use any assertion without having to explicitly call `should` in the `table` helper.